nix-community/robotnix/docs/src/building.md

 $ nix-build --arg configuration ./crosshatch.nix -A releaseScript -o release
 $ ./release ./keys
 ```
+The release script can use keys all encrypted with the same password, created by the key generation script in [Same password for all keys](#same-password-for-all-keys) by setting `signing.decryptKeysForSigning=true`

 This has the additional benefit that the build can take place on a remote machine, and the `releaseScript` could be copied using `nix-copy-closure` to a local machine which containing the keys.
 You might need to manually set certain required options like `signing.avb.fingerprint` or `apps.prebuilt.<name>.fingerprint` if you build on a remote machine that does not have access to the `signing.keyStorePath`.